bsrahmat/itclab-06/README.md

-# itclab-06 -  PID-iTCLab Controller System Using the Arduino and Python
+# itclab-06 -  PID-iTCLab Control System Using the Arduino and Python
 About Advanced iTCLab Research

 # Proportional Integral Derivative (PID)-iTCLab Control System Programming Using the Arduino and Python